heuzin/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a collective set of multiple data sets organized by tables, records and columns.
+SQL is a standard user application that provides an easy programming interface for database interaction.

 - [ ] Why do tables need a `primary key`?

+A primary key is a way to uniquely identify each entry in the database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A relationship between entities.

 ## Minimum Viable Product